-EMTP 1111 EMS Environment I (Paramedic Role)
+EMTP 1111 EMS Environment I

-(F) Overviews of all important areas of pre-hospital environment are covered.
+(SUM) Overviews of all important areas of pre-hospital environment are covered.
 Included are medical ethics, professionalism, legal considerations by the paramedic, duty to act and scope of duties performed by the paramedic.
 Communications, radio and dispatching will be taught in this section.
+Prerequisite: Admission by acceptance into the Paramedic Program.